Francis Hutcheson (philosopher)

-Hutcheson was an important influence on the works of several significant Enlightenment thinkers, including David Hume and Adam Smith.
+Francis Hutcheson (/ˈhʌtʃɪsən/; 8 August 1694 – 8 August 1746) was an Irish philosopher of Scottish descent, widely regarded as one of the key figures of the early Scottish Enlightenment.
+He served as Professor of Moral Philosophy at the University of Glasgow and was a major advocate of moral sense theory, which holds that humans possess an innate sense that guides moral judgments.
+Hutcheson is best known for his ethical writings, in which he defends benevolence as the primary source of moral virtue and anticipates later utilitarian theories with his formulation of "the greatest happiness for the greatest number".

+Beyond ethics, Hutcheson made significant contributions to aesthetics, epistemology, logic, and metaphysics.
+He was among the first modern thinkers to explore beauty as a product of an internal sense, helping to establish aesthetics as a distinct branch of philosophy.
+In epistemology, he engaged critically with John Locke's empiricism while defending the role of innate dispositions.
+In logic and metaphysics, he proposed early versions of common-sense realism and contributed to the development of the Scottish school of common sense.

+Hutcheson also developed an early argument for animal rights, contending that sentient creatures deserve moral consideration based on their capacity to experience pleasure and pain.
+His influence extended to later Enlightenment thinkers such as David Hume, Adam Smith, Jeremy Bentham, and Thomas Reid, and his writings were widely read in both Britain and colonial America.

+Biography

 Early life

-He is thought to have been born at Drumalig in the parish of Saintfield, County Down, in modern-day Northern Ireland.
+Hutcheson is thought to have been born at Drumalig in the parish of Saintfield, County Down, in modern-day Northern Ireland.
 He was the "son of a Presbyterian minister of Ulster-Scottish stock, who was born in Ireland" but whose roots were in Ayrshire in Scotland.
 Hutcheson was educated at Killyleagh, and went on to Scotland to study at the University of Glasgow, where he spent 1710 to 1718 in the study of philosophy, classics and general literature, and afterwards in the study of theology, receiving his degree in 1712.
 While a student, he worked as tutor to the Earl of Kilmarnock.